Common murre: As a food source

-In areas such as Newfoundland and Labrador, the birds, along with the related thick-billed murre, are referred to as 'turrs' or 'tuirs', and are consumed.
+In areas such as Newfoundland and Labrador, the birds, along with the related thick-billed murre, are referred to as 'turrs' or 'tuirs', and are eaten.
 The meat is dark and quite oily, due to the birds' diet of fish.
 Eggs have also been harvested.
 Eggers from San Francisco took almost half a million eggs a year from the Farallon Islands in the mid-19th century to feed the growing city.

 Mass mortality in global warming

-A 2024 study in the journal Science has reported that an extreme marine heatwave has killed approximately half of Alaska's Common murre.
-Between the 7-year period before (2008–2014) and after (2016–2022) the heatwave, murre numbers plummeted 52 to 78% at 13 colonies, lost 4.00 million common murres, which is the largest documented wildlife mortality event in the modern era.
+A 2024 study in the journal Science has reported that an extreme marine heatwave has killed approximately half of Alaska's common murre.
+Between the 7-year period before (2008–2014) and after (2016–2022) the heatwave, murre numbers plummeted 52 to 78% at 13 colonies, lost 4 million common murres, which is the largest-documented wildlife mortality event in the modern era.
 No evidence of recovery has yet been observed.